Denver, Distilled: A Guide to Buying a House in a Neighborhood That’s Right for You

 In recent years, Denver has also established itself as an authentic big city, with loads of amenities including world-class museums, a thriving arts scene, nightlife, and high-end shopping.

 So whether you’re into plein air painting or paragliding, Denver is among the most desirable places to buy a home in 2022.
 But it can be tricky getting your bearings in a city that lists dozens of neighborhoods and also boasts a supply-and-demand mismatch that does not favor the buyer.
-Being the hopeful, enterprising, and optimistic folks we are at HomeLight, we’ve rolled up our sleeves to help you through what might otherwise be a harrowing process: finding the best neighborhood in Denver to buy a house in 2022.
+Being the hopeful, enterprising, and optimistic folks we are at HomeLight, we’ve rolled up our sleeves to help you through what might otherwise be a harrowing process: finding the best neighborhood to buy a house in Denver in 2022.
 We’ve even narrowed it down to a tidy list of seven.

 To do this, we looked at the price, style, and age of homes available.
 We checked for a pulse on things like nightlife, dining, and outdoor recreation.
 We considered commuting, plans for development, and we even painted a picture of the type of home buyer we think would thrive in each of our chosen neighborhoods.